episage/lzma-compressor/README.md

 # Usage

 Option1: Copy & paste `SevenZipHelper.cs` with `7zip` folder to your solution.
+Remember to deselect `Check for arithmetic overflow/underflow` in Build -> Advanced.

 Option2: Compile & reference this project.